sumejko92/lidar-camera/lidar_camera/README.md

 Clone the package in your catkin workspace and build to resolve missing dependencies.

 ## How to run
-Before running the roslaunch command make sure that you have sensor_msgs/PointCloud2 sensor_msgs/Image topics up as well as their respective tfs.
+Before running the roslaunch command make sure that you have sensor_msgs/PointCloud2 sensor_msgs/Image topics up (and remmapped in test_lidar_camera.launch) as well as their respective tfs are published.
-No filtered pointcloud and depth image messages will not be published untill there are subscribers to their topics.
+Filtered pointcloud and depth image messages will not be published until there are subscribers to their topics.

 Run the following command to launch the nodes:
 ```